Welcome to the information page for the Collective Leadership Supervisor Training!

 Supervisors at nonprofit and government agencies working in New York City may apply for this course.
 Priority for enrollment is offered to applicants who supervise employees directly impacted by the criminal legal system.
 Supervisors of workplace volunteers who are impacted by the criminal justice system may also apply.
 Agencies are encouraged to send teams of 2-3 supervisors to this training to build a community of practice and broaden impact across the organization.
-Agencies are also encouraged to send two supervisory levels (i.e., supervisor and the supervisor’s manager).
+Agencies are also encouraged to send two supervisory levels (i.e., the supervisor and the supervisor’s manager).

 Applications are also encouraged from supervisors at agencies that employ graduates of or currently enrolled students in the Institute’s Navigator Certificate in Human Services & Community Justice.
 It is very beneficial for organizations to have supervisors and staff trained in the same feedback tools and practices of collective leadership.

 - Be 18+ to apply

 - Commit to reading selected articles ahead of sessions

 - Commit to practicing skills between sessions and writing two brief journal assignments (these are one-page reflections about your supervision skill practice at work)